civican/legisinfo/44-1/bills/S-12/bill_text.md

 When imposing a sentence, a court must inquire of the prosecutor if reasonable steps were taken to determine whether the victim wishes to receive information regarding the sentence and its administration and must, if known, enter the victim's wishes into the record of the proceedings.

-> **Explanatory Note**:
-> New.

 ### Section 35

 Section 743.2 of the Act is replaced by the following:

 ### Section 743.2

-A court that sentences or commits a person to penitentiary shall forward to the Correctional Service of Canada its reasons and recommendation relating to the sentence or committal, any relevant reports that were submitted to the court, any other information relevant to administering the sentence or committal **and the name and contact information for any victim who wishes to receive information under the `Corrections and Conditional Release Act`**.
+A court that sentences or commits a person to penitentiary shall forward to the Correctional Service of Canada its reasons and recommendation relating to the sentence or committal, any relevant reports that were submitted to the court, any other information relevant to administering the sentence or committal and the name and contact information for any victim who wishes to receive information under the `Corrections and Conditional Release Act`.

-> **Explanatory Note**:
-> Existing text of section 743.2:
-> *Existing Text*:
-> > A court that sentences or commits a person to penitentiary shall forward to the Correctional Service of Canada its reasons and recommendation relating to the sentence or committal, any relevant reports that were submitted to the court, and any other information relevant to administering the sentence or committal.

 ### Section 36